tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 1. Fear/Terror
 1. Shame/Humiliation

-We interpret shame/humiliation as remorse high level emotion from Plutchik [natureofemotions].
-From neuro-physiological perspective there are several neural systems involved in emotional reactions [emotionsbraintorobot]:
+We interpret shame/humiliation as remorse the high level emotion of  Plutchik "Wheel of emotions" [natureofemotions].
+From neuro-physiological perspective there are several neural systems involved in emotional reactions [emotionsbraintorobot, neuromodulatory]:

 1. Spinal cord
 1. Hypothalamus
 1. Amygdala
 1. Frontal cortex, cingulate cortex

-We roughly correspond non-conscious reactions to instinctive layer of "model of six" [emotionmachine] with spinal cord, amygdala and hypothalamus, conscious reaction are addressed into frontal cortex and cingulate cortex and correspond to other five layers of model of six: learned reactions, deliberative thinking, reflective thinking, self-reflective thinking, self-conscious thinking.
+We roughly correspond non-conscious reactions to instinctive layer of "model of six" [emotionmachine] with spinal cord, amygdala and hypothalamus, conscious reaction are addressed into a frontal cortex and cingulate cortex and correspond to other five layers of model of six: learned reactions, deliberative thinking, reflective thinking, self-reflective thinking, self-conscious thinking.

 ##Neuromodulators to computing system parameters mapping